openjdk/jtreg/README.md

 ## Using the IntelliJ IDE

-The jtreg repo also contains a plugin for the IntelliJ IDE.
+The jtreg repo also contains a (plugin)[plugins/idea/README.md] for the IntelliJ IDE.
 This is a convenience plugin which adds jtreg capabilities to the IntelliJ IDE.
 With this plugin, OpenJDK developers can write, run, and debug jtreg tests without leaving their IDE environment.
-For more details, see the file _plugins/idea/README.md_ in this repo.